 The substances on this list span well-known prescription medications, infamous street drugs, and lethal combinations of both.
-Many of these drugs are generally considered to be safe when taken on their own and under the correct conditions.
+Some of these prescription drugs are generally considered to be safe when taken on their own and under the correct conditions.
 However, all drugs can be fatal when too much is taken or combined inappropriately with other substances.
 If you or someone you know is abusing any type of drug, get in touch with a treatment provider here for information on finding help.

 Here are the top 15: